guangjinpan/guangjinpan.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
 Welcome to my homepage 🎉🎉.
 I received my B.E. degree in 2018 and my Ph.D. degree in 2024, from the School of Communication and Information Engineering, Shanghai University in China.
-My advisor is Prof. Shugong Xu from GREAT Lab.
+My supervisor is Prof. Shugong Xu from GREAT Lab.
 I would like to express my sincere gratitude to Prof. Shugong Xu for his guidance in my research, and to Prof. Shunqing Zhang for his academic mentorship.
 Currently, I am a postdoctoral researcher at Chalmers University of Technology, working with Prof. Henk Wymeersch on AI-driven wireless localization, sensing, and communication research.
 I am eager to exchange ideas and collaborate with researchers in various fields such as wireless communication, positioning and sensing, and AI.

 My research interests include,
 - Wireless Sensing / Wireless Positioning
 - Wireless XR Transmission / Wireless Metaverse / Semantic Communications
-- Wireless AI / Deep Learning / Reinforcement Learning
+- Wireless AI / Large AI Model

+You can find my curated paper list for wireless large AI models here: [Wireless-LAM](https://github.com/guangjinpan/Wireless-Large-Model) (continuously updated).

 <!-- I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->